For all the API developers out there, looking to build connected software with ease, Postman provides a one stop-solution for all your needs.

 However, today, the company is building a marketing & customer success team in the San Francisco office, led by a VP of Marketing.
 Getting the word out, regarding the product and features helped accelerate the growth.

 Postman is constantly working at making APIs easier for developers, and it strives to be the best, most ubiquitous API toolchain around.
-The company plans to launch Postman Enterprise soon, which will extend the Pro version with key features that Enterprise customers have requested.
+As a major update to its free Postman app, version 5.0.
+Starting immediately, users of the Postman 5.0 will have limited-quantity access to many of the paid features of Postman Pro, intended to support small and individual development projects.